 ‘After experiencing the consequences of sexual assault we wanted to make sure that others wouldn’t have to learn the same hard lessons that we did.
 We wish we had known certain things and been given the tools and education to navigate, deal with, and understand what had happened to us.
-We were always told that sexual violence was rare and committed by strangers in dark alleys, but in reality 500,000 people are sexually assaulted each year In England and Wales with approx. 85,000 women and 12,000 men being raped, with 90% of perpetrators being known to the victim prior to the assault and many assaults happening within the victims own home.’
+We were always told that sexual violence was rare and committed by strangers in dark alleys, but in reality 500,000 people are sexually assaulted each year in England and Wales with approx. 85,000 women and 12,000 men being raped, with 90% of perpetrators being known to the victim prior to the assault and many assaults happening within the victims own home.’

 ‘We believe that it is important to draw attention to and speak out about failings within education, the justice system and within society as a whole.
 Only by starting a conversation can we expect to see change, and that’s exactly what we are trying to do.’

-The Gemini Project aims to reduce the number of sexual assault and harassment cases in the UK through campaigns and advocacy, fighting for victim protections to be enshrined in law, as well as to provide signposting information and advice for survivors.
+The Gemini Project aims to reduce the number of sexual assault and harassment cases in the UK through campaigns and advocacy, fighting for victim protections to be enshrined in law, as well as to provide signposting information for survivors.

 To find out more about our campaigns, visit our ‘Campaigns’ section of the website.

 To make a donation to The Gemini Project, you can send your desired amount via our crowdfunding page: https://www.justgiving.com/crowdfunding/thegeminiproject